convox/docs/docs/reference/rack-parameters/BuildCpu.md

 ## Use Cases

 - Increasing CPU allocation for large or complex builds that are CPU-bound (e.g., compiling native extensions)
-- Reducing CPU allocation on Racks where builds are I/O-bound rather than CPU-bound to leave more capacity for running services
+- Reducing CPU allocation on Racks where builds are I/O-bound rather than CPU-bound to leave more capacity for running Services

 ## Additional Information